- 1

 - npm packages compromised: 800+ packages

-- Combined weekly downloads of affected packages: 2.6 billion
+- Total downloads of attacked packages: 2.6 billion/week

 - CISA advisories issued: 3